Fly Fishing - Crested Butte, CO

 Click HERE for an archive of fly fishing imagery which will is still a work in progress and always will be as my library continues to grow.

-Kern River Fly Fishing Photographs
+Kern River Fly Fishing Photography in California

 Beautiful photograph of a fly fisherman in a picturesque canyon on the kern River in California

-Kern River Fly Fishing Photograph
+Kern River Fly Fishing Photography

 Black and white photograph of fly fishing on the Kern River

-Summer fly fishing in California
+Summer fly fishing in California on the Kern River surrounded by forest

 Beautiful photograph of a fly fisherman casting into the colorful Kern River on a sunny summer day